andrebask/thesis/10 - chapter5.md

 ```

-4. last version that generates lambdas explicitly using LambdaMetafactory, an API introduced in Java 8 to facilitate the creation of simple "function objects".
+4. the last version generates lambdas explicitly using LambdaMetafactory, an API introduced in Java 8 to facilitate the creation of simple function objects.

 ```java
 	fib_frame0_factory